Md905908324/md905908324.github.io/index.md

+## Welcome to My Portfolio
-Hi, I'm **Matthew Ding**, a Finance and Data Science student at NYU Stern, passionate about startups, fintech, and digital healthcare.
+Hi, I'm **Matthew Ding**, a Finance and Data Science student at NYU Stern, expected to graduate in late 2027 - early 2028.
+I'm passionate about startups, fintech, and digital healthcare.
 With experience in business development, logistics, and technical projects, I thrive in fast-paced environments.

 ## About Me
 - **Current Role:** Business Development Associate at Acrynoto